 Enabling commuters to have a seamless ride from Pukekohe to the rest of Auckland, extending electrification of the region's rail network will see electric trains replace diesel trains.
 Works to install new overhead wire and signaling systems and necessary station changes and began in late 2020.
 More information can be found here.

 Southern Auckland is growing fast.
 Over the next 30 years, an extra 120,000 people are expected to live in the area, along with 40,000 new houses and 38,000 new jobs.

-The Government’s New Zealand Upgrade Programme has provided funding for new train stations for southern Auckland.
+The Government’s New Zealand Upgrade Programme has provided funding for three new train stations for southern Auckland.
 Combined with the extension of electrification from Papakura to Pukekohe, this project will make travelling by train more accessible and appealing to those living and/or working in the area.

 Providing a better connection between the West and central city, KiwiRail is working to ready the region's rail network for the City Rail Link (CRL) which opens in 2024.
 We're undertaking several projects to do this.
 More information can be found here.

 Bringing the existing Network up to standard will see increasingly levels of general rail construction activity around the region.
 This work is preparing for increasing the improved service frequency expected after the City Rail Link opens.
 It includes renewing rail tracks, which includes new formation, drainage, sleepers and rails.